JacobDavidEarl/alfred-lb-url/README.md

 4. Should be good to go.

 I set it to look for the url and pop up a dialog if it returns a 404, so if the dialog shows up either say “okay” or click the search function.
 This should open a quick search on letterboxd with your default browser for the best version of whatever you copied most recently.

+There is also included a direct link search with the same conventions outlined above, but behaving more like a regular alfred search.
 Alright, good luck.

 —Jacob